-A chief tool for the organization to achieve its mandate is the transfer of science and technology money from the Ministry of Small Business and Economic Development beginning in fiscal year 2005/06.
+A chief tool for the organization to achieve its mandate is the transfer of science and technology money from the Province beginning in fiscal year 2005/06.
 This money is intended to support eligible organizations that will effectively contribute toward achieving the vision of the Council.
 The disbursement of this funding is outlined as a separate initiative from the Council's regular program activities described in Goal 2 to emphasize the importance of developing a strong network of organizations external to the Council that specialize in focussed regions, activities and initiatives throughout the province.